Customer Journey Maps: How to Create Really Good Ones [Examples + Template]

 Whatever the case, understanding touchpoints help you understand the ease or difficulties of the customer journey.

-Aside from your website, you also need to look at how your customers might find you online.
+Aside from your website, you must also look at how your customers might find you online.
 These channels might include:

 Run a quick Google search of your brand to see all the pages that mention you.
 Verify these by checking your Google Analytics to see where your traffic is coming from.
 Whittle your list down to those touchpoints that are the most common and will be most likely to see an action associated with it.

-Consider the following touchpoints as you create your UX journey map.
+Consider the following touchpoints as you create your customer journey map:

 Customer Actions